matt-mangia/kafka-admin/README.md

 ## Run the Jar

+### Pull the configured topics & ACLs from a cluster **and print to stdout**

+Supply your connection configuration with the "-properties" or "-p" and "-dump" options to print out current topic/ACLs configuration to stdout

+`java -jar <path-to-jar>  -properties <path.properties> -dump`

+### Pull the configured topics & ACLs from a cluster **and write to an output file**

+Supply your connection configuration with the "-properties" or "-p", "-dump" and "-output" or "-o" options to print out current topic/ACLs configuration to a file

+`java -jar <path-to-jar>  -properties <path.properties> -dump -output <path-output.yml>`

+### Generate a Topic & ACL Plan but **do not** apply any changes

-### Supply your configuration with the "-properties" or "-p" and -config" or "-c" options to generate your topic & ACL plans
+Supply your connection configuration with the "-properties" or "-p" option and your topic/ACL configuration with "-config" or "-c" option to generate your topic & ACL plans

 `java -jar <path-to-jar> -properties <path.properties> -config <path-config.yml>`

+### Generate a Topic & ACL Plan, then apply the changes

-### Supply your configuration as above & adding the "-execute" option to actually execute the plans
+Supply your configuration as above & adding the "-execute" option to actually execute the plans

 `java -jar <path-to-jar>  -properties <path.properties> -config <path-config.yml> -execute`

-### Supply your connection configuration with the "-properties" or "-p" and "-dump" options to print out current topic/ACLs configuration to stdout

-`java -jar <path-to-jar>  -properties <path.properties> -dump`

-### Supply your connection configuration with the "-properties" or "-p", "-dump" and "-output" or "-o" options to print out current topic/ACLs configuration to a file

-`java -jar <path-to-jar>  -properties <path.properties> -dump -output <path-output.yml>`

-Alternatively run the following to output the dump to stdout

-`java -jar <path-to-jar>  -properties <path.properties> -dump`